tarantool/doc/doc/reference/index.rst

     ^^^

-    Utility for administering Tarantool instances, checkpoint files and modules
+    Utility for administering Tarantool instances, checkpoint files and modules.

     ---